sebrast/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

+I am a Research Economist in the Monetary Policy Department at De Nederlandsche Bank.

-I am a PhD candidate in Economics at the European University Institute in Florence.
-My advisors are Evi Pappa and Leonardo Melosi.
+I obtained my PhD at the European University Institute in Florence under the supervision of Evi Pappa and Leonardo Melosi.
 During my PhD, I visited the University of California at Berkeley and have been a PhD Trainee in the Monetary Policy Strategy Division at the European Central Bank.

-In summer 2022, I will join De Nederlandsche Bank as a research economist.

 My research interests include macroeconomics, monetary policy, applied macroeconometrics and inflation expectations.
 You can find my CV [here.](files/CV.pdf)